conda-incubator/conda-store/docs/administration.md

 `CondaStoreServer.authentication_class` is the authentication class for the web server to use.
 Default is `DummyAuthentication`.

+`CondaStoreServer.secret_key` is a secret key needed for some authentication methods, session storage, etc. TODO: remove at some point since also used in `AuthenticationBackend`.

 ### conda_store_server.worker.app.CondaStoreWorker

 `CondaStoreWorker.log_level` is the level for all server